pydicom/pynetdicom/docs/tutorials/create_scu.rst

     Association established with Echo SCP

-And if you take a look at the output for ``echoscp`` you should see it accept the association request and then notifies you of its release:
+And if you take a look at the output for :doc:`echoscp<../apps/echoscp>` you should see it accept the association request and notify you of its release:

 .. code-block:: text